 The RBA's historic cash rate moves

 A variety of factors influence the amount banks pay for wholesale debt.
-While the cost the RBA charges banks for overnight loans factors into a bank’s overall funding costs, it’s far from the only influence.
 Overseas bond markets, investor risk appetite and competition for funding sources all have a huge impact on the cost of funds for Australian banks.

 One of the biggest factors affecting the cost of funds for banks is regulatory change.
 In Australia, banks are regulated by the Australian Prudential Regulation Authority (APRA).
 APRA sets capital requirements for banks, which means it determines the ratio of money a bank has to hold in reserve for every dollar it loans out.
 After the global financial crisis, APRA followed other global banking regulators in raising capital requirements for banks.

 You may have heard of Basel III in relation to banking regulation.
 Basel III is a set of global reform measures instituted after the GFC to make sure banks have enough capital in reserve to pay back their depositors in case of an economic downturn.

 This means that from 2019, banks will have to hold more money relative to the amount they lend, which makes the cost of lending money rise.
 This, in turn, can make your home loan rate go up as banks try to meet new capital requirements.

 Not all lenders are regulated by APRA, though.
 APRA only oversees what are known as Authorised Deposit-taking Institutions (ADIs).
 This includes banks, mutual banks, credit unions and building societies.